 GeneCards Summary for KMT5B Gene

 KMT5B (Lysine Methyltransferase 5B) is a Protein Coding gene.
-Among its related pathways are Glucocorticoid receptor regulatory network and Lysine degradation.
+Diseases associated with KMT5B include Autism Spectrum Disorder Susceptibility, Kmt5b-Related.
+Among its related pathways are Lysine degradation and Glucocorticoid receptor regulatory network.
 An important paralog of this gene is KMT5C.

 UniProtKB/Swiss-Prot for KMT5B Gene

 Histone methyltransferase that specifically trimethylates Lys-20 of histone H4.
 H4 Lys-20 trimethylation represents a specific tag for epigenetic transcriptional repression.
 Mainly functions in pericentric heterochromatin regions, thereby playing a central role in the establishment of constitutive heterochromatin in these regions.
 KMT5B is targeted to histone H3 via its interaction with RB1 family proteins (RB1, RBL1 and RBL2) (By similarity).
 Plays a role in myogenesis by regulating the expression of target genes, such as EID3.